up42/docs/source/up42-blocks/data/meteomatics-energy.rst

     }

-In this example, we used the ``time_series`` parameter and selected two specific time.
+In this example, we used the ``time_series`` parameter and selected two specific time periods.
 The variable  ``power_line_oscillation_24h:idx`` was also added.
 In this example we query for each date range in 3 hour intervals for the 4 variables specified above.
 As described previously the output format is NetCDF.

 Output format
 -------------